 “Equity Trust Company Custodian FBO (for benefit of) [Your Name] IRA”

-All expenses related to property owned by your self-directed IRA (maintenance, improvements, property taxes, condo association fees, general bills, etc.) must be paid from your IRA.
+One of the final self-directed IRA real estate rules to know involves expenses from the investment property.
+All expenses related to an investment property owned by your self-directed IRA (maintenance, improvements, property taxes, condo association fees, utility bills, etc.) must be paid from your IRA.

 This is done by requesting the funds from your IRA custodian.

 Likewise, all rental property income, sale proceeds, or other income generated by a property in your self-directed IRA must be returned to your IRA custodian to be deposited back into your account.

 If your IRA partners to make an investment, the proceeds from the investment must return to the account in the same proportion in which the purchase was made.